ylu95lse/pset1/README.md

 ## Problem Set 1
 ---

 The goal of this first problem set is to make sure you know how to work with GitHub Classroom in order to access, complete, and submit assignments.
-You will not be evaluated on this assignment.
+You will not be evaluated on this problem set.

 **Deadline:** Submission not required